-Your doctor has requested that you have a PET/CT scan.
-This relatively simple procedure will take between 2 and 3 hours.
+Your doctor has requested that you have a Choline Parathyroid PET/CT scan.
+This relatively simple procedure will take between 1.5 to 2 hours.
 In this leaflet we will hopefully answer most of your questions about the scan.
 However, if you have any concerns, please do not hesitate to contact us on 01865 235734, 235733 or 235850.